thegauravmahawar/system-design/url-shortener/README.md

 ## Hash Function

-Hash function is used to has a long URL to a short URL, also known as a *hash value*.
+Hash function is used to hash a long URL to a short URL, also known as a *hash value*.

 **Hash value length**